garethtdavies/docker-masterclass/README.md

 `FROM balenalib/intel-nuc-debian-node:latest`
-This declares that the Docker image built should inherit from the `balenalib/intel-nuc-debian-node:latest` image, which in this case is the latest Debian NodeJS image built and tagged by balena.
-This image includes all standard Debian packages, binaries and libraries, as well as a copy of the NodeJS language and runtime, and NPM.
-This allows us to easily run the NodeJS sourcecode located in `index.js`.
+This declares that the Docker image built should inherit from the `balenalib/intel-nuc-debian-node:latest` image, which in this case is the latest Debian Node.js image built and tagged by balena.
+This image includes all standard Debian packages, binaries and libraries, as well as a copy of the Node.js language and runtime, and npm.
+This allows us to easily run the Node.js sourcecode located in `index.js`.

 `COPY * /usr/src/app/`